FAQs

 What will be expected of me if I come along?

-Not much – other than being genuinely interested in participating and learning and being respectful of others’ attempts to do this too.
-It might be worth reading our "principles for a thriving sangha" to see if this is an appropriate group for you.
+• Be genuinely interested in participating and learning and respectful of others’ attempts to do this too.

 Do I need to know how to meditate in order to come along?